kjames88/CarND-PID-Control/README.md

 I wanted to see what twiddle would do so I spent some hours manually applying twiddle adjustments.
 This painful process did reveal a surprise early success long before the *I* parameter magnitude was reduced to a usable level, but targeted in the same realm as my quickly selected manually tuned parameters.
 I did not continue to very high resolution, which might have accomplished greater refinement, because the process is quite tedious without automation.

-The final parameters were tuned manually.  **The parameters also had to be re-tuned after upgrading the simulator to the latest version since the response was significantly different.**
+The final parameters were tuned manually.

+###Testing Results###

+**The simulator version matters**

+The controller can be started with a speed target parameter:  *./pid 50* increases the target from the default of 45MPH to 50MPH.
+Using the simulator from 1-2 weeks ago (single mode with two tracks available) the car goes off the track at 70-75MPH.
+At 65MPH the steering oscillates considerably but the car stays on the track.
+Up to 55MPH the driving should be "safe."

+The v1.3 simulator drives reasonably well at 50MPH, whereas the v1.4 simulator oscillates too much, but stays on the track.
+Overall, the current parameters, which are tuned for the older simulator, are too strong for the v1.4 and possibly also for the v1.3 simulators.
+I had previously reduced the parameters for v1.4 but that may result in inadequate control response on the older simulator.